 How to Deal with a Narcissistic Sister?

 Set Reasonable Limits: Narcissistic sisters thrive on the admiration, praise, or deference that you give them.
 Spending more time with her will lower your self worth and lead to uncomfortable feelings and agitation.
 You can limit the amount of time you’re exposed to your sister though.
 She’s still your sister, so it’s inevitable that you’ll see each other on occasion: holidays, funerals, etc., unless you go the no-contact route.
-Maybe these are the only times you’ll want to spend with her, for the sake of maintaining family harmony.
+Maybe these are the only times you’ll want to spend with her, for the sake of maintaining harmony between family members.

 Look for Support: One of the hardest parts of having a narcissistic sibling is how it isolates you from your family members.
 Families provide critical emotional support, but there’s a good chance your sibling has a hold on them just as they do on you.
 Instead, find support in friends and professionals (like a licensed counselor) who have some distance from the situation.